 What is a dispute resolution clause?

-This clause provides mechanisms to resolve conflicts between shareholders, such as mediation, arbitration or courts.
-It also defines the steps to follow and the deadlines for resolving disputes.
+This clause provides mechanisms for resolving disputes between shareholders, such as mediation, arbitration, or the courts.
+It also defines the steps to be taken and deadlines for resolving disputes.

 It provides a structured method for resolving disputes without resorting to protracted and costly litigation.
-This helps preserve relationships between shareholders and ensure the continuity of the company's operations.
+This helps preserve shareholder relationships and ensure the continuity of company operations.

 Additional Considerations